krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.11.29        - version 1.11.2 =
+* Fix               - Fixed an incorrect meta query during the confirmation step if the order id was missing from the url.
+* Fix               - Improved checks before we confirm an order to ensure the payment id from Avarda matches the stored payment id in the order.
+* Fix               - Fixed a potential fatal error when handling a callback from Avarda, that happened due to logging the order id before ensuring we had an order.

 = 2023.11.21        - version 1.11.1 =
 * Fix               - Delete meta data fix for redirect flow.
 Could cause fatal error.